tomzx/blog.tomrochette.com-content/agi/learning/article.md

 * Is one of my learning methods/techniques weak?
 * How can I prevent myself from making errors?
 	* Simulate alternatives, define a time limit for simulations (budget)
+* Is learning about input and output?
+	* Can learning occur without any transformation happening?

 # Overview
 Learning is lossy encoding (similar to lossy compression).

+# What is learning?
+* The process of reducing the distance between the behavior of an agent in reaction to a stimuli and what the optimal behavior is (supervised learning since we have examples of "optimal" (or at least better than random) behavior)
+* The process of discovery where the agent is trying to accomplish some goal while minimizing/maximizing some set of metrics (for instance energy, speed, duration, power consumption, etc.)
+* The process of understanding something and being able to recall this information when needed (for instance, discovering De Morgan's laws and then making use of them when solving logical problems)
+<tbc></tbc>

+# What are the methods to learn?
+<tbc></tbc>

 # Objectives
 * Increase the rate of learning
 	* Minimize inefficient learning
 		* Learning what is already learned
+	* Minimize mistakes
 * Increase retention and recall rates
 * Spend as little time as possible refreshing/preserving old memories